Matthew Wickey, Founder/Executive Director

 Founder, The Tracking Project,

 We finally “tracked” Uncle John into our lives 7 years ago in Hawai’i at a Tracking workshop sponsored by mutual friends.
-We are blessed to call the Tracking Project our family where we join our friends from all over for a mentor program to learn from Uncle John his traditional teachings with a goal of becoming stewards of the knowledge to pass down to future generations.
+We are blessed to call the Tracking Project our family as Mentors of part of a small International team that have learned from Uncle John his traditional teachings with the goal of acting as a network of stewards of the knowledge to pass down to future generations.

 John Stokes, founder & Director of The Tracking Project, Inc. in Corrales, New Mexico, is a well-known musician, performer, writer and teacher of tracking.
 Since 1980 he has worked and traveled extensively in his efforts to bring awareness of the natural world and the integrity of indigenous peoples to interested people around the world.
 Over the past twenty years John and a diverse team of artist/ educators and